The Cocktail Craftsman

 12 dashes of bitters

-Pour ingredients in a 30 oz bottle, cap the bottle, shake a few times to mix up the ingredients, and put in a refrigerator for 3 to 4 hours.
+Pour ingredients into a 30 oz bottle, cap the bottle, shake a few times to mix up the ingredients, and put in a refrigerator for 3 to 4 hours.

 You can double-check your math by adding up all of the ounces.
 They should total close to the size of your bottle, minus some rounding.
 This same process can be repeated for just about any cocktail you would like to serve at your party.
 Just use the same ratio of ingredients and don’t forget about the water.